Teen & Children's Braces - Modern Bracesat Dentalcare Swindon Orthodontics

 The orthodontic profession have developed indicators of treatment need and outcome in order to assess the efficacy of appropriateness of care.
 The Index of Orthodontic Treatment Need (IOTN) is the most widely used.
 It is typical for moderate to severe orthodontic conditions to qualify for treatment under the NHS.
 Read more about the type of appliances available on the British Orthodontic Society (BOS) website by clicking here.

-If your child doesn’t qualify for NHS treatment or if you don’t want to wait for treatment, you can choose to pay for your child to have dental braces privately.
+If your child doesn’t qualify for NHS treatment or you prefer aesthetic braces, you can choose to pay for your child to have braces privately.